Mun-Min/Project_Two/README.md

 ## Portfolio Allocation

-As a team, we decided to include 3 different portoflio types:
+As a team, we decided to include 3 different portfolio types:
 * Aggressive
 * Moderate
 * Conservative